xmos/lib_qadc/doc/rst/lib_qadc.rst

    QADC Rheostat Circuit

-The rheostat reader offers excellent linearity however it suffers from full scale setting accuracy if the passive components have large tolerances.
-This may result, for example with 20% tolerances, in full scale being read at 80% (and beyond) of the travel or only 80% being registered at the end of the travel.
-See the :ref:`effect of passive components <effect_passives>` section for more details.
+The rheostat reader offers excellent linearity; however, it is sensitive to full-scale accuracy when the passive components have wide tolerances.
+For example, with 20% tolerances, the full scale may be reached at only 80% of the travel, or conversely, only 80% may be registered at the end of the travel.
+See :ref:`effect of passive components <effect_passives>` for more details.

 .. _fig_qadc_rheo_ticks: